Zeratoxx/Drag-n-Compress/README.md

 Author: Nils Badtke

 ## Description
-Compresses mp4 or avi video files by drag&amp;drop on the script through FFMPEG
+Compresses mp4 or avi video files by drag&amp;drop on the script through FFMPEG.

 ## Installation
 Run `INSTALL.ps1` by right-clicking `INSTALL.ps1` and select "Execute with PowerShell...".